garrandall/popular-music-data/tracks/why-we-thugs-ice-cube.md

 Thank god for Sugarhill
 I'm putting a different kind of steel up to my grill Y'all know what it is, scared for your own kids
-How these ghetto niggaz taken over showbiz
+How these ghetto niggas taken over showbiz